GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

             - Each stat bondmate costs 3 tags; 1x for Lead and 2x for Bronze.
             - Raising a unit beyond Level 30 does not do anything and has no effect on rolling a Level 5 stat bondmate.
             - <span style="color: #F2473A">Lead Grade at Level 30 will -not- work</span>.
-        - Defeat Helmut and either Melgina or Octoranus
+        - Defeat Helmut and either Melgina or Octoranus.
             - The game treats Melgina or Octoranus as the "same" Greater Warped One (GWO), so you cannot double-dip.
-            - Melgina is safer and faster to defeat with low-level units.
+Melgina is safer for low HP units.
-            - The unit does not need to survive the fight.
-However, it is preferrable to avoid the trust penalty from dying.
+            - The unit does not need to survive the fight, but it is preferrable to avoid the trust penalty from dying.
             - <span style="color: #F2473A">Killing the GWOs more than once does -not- give you extra trust</span>.
         - Trust farm via Camping using the Fountain on Abyss 1, Floor 7 until the flaming-heart icon appears.